TakahiroShimada/SDLfilter/README.md

 <img src="man/figures/README-example2.png" width="50%" />

-> Please see the package help pages and Shimada et al. (2012, 2016) for
+> Please see the package help pages and Shimada et al. (2012, 2016, in
-> more details.
+> press) for more details.

 References
 ----------